matheusb432/rust-course/notes/02-data-types.md

 Traits are a way to define shared behavior between types.
 Traits are similar to interfaces in other languages.

+Traits can only access data through functions that are defined in the trait, they are unable to access fields directly.

 ```rust
 trait Noise {
     fn make_noise(&self);